jackccrawford/mvara-assets/README.md

 # mVara Public Assets Repository

 This repository contains all public assets for mVara products, marketing, documentation, and extensions.
-It serves as a centralized location for publicly accessible resources while allowing other repositories with sensitive code to remain private.
+It serves as a centralized location for publicly accessible resources while maintaining brand consistency across all mVara properties and partnerships.

 ## Repository Structure

 ```
 /
-├── extensions/            # VS Code and other IDE extension assets
+├── mvara-content/        # Official mVara brand assets (logos, icons, etc.)
-│   └── logos/            # Logos specific to extensions
-├── marketing/            # Marketing materials and brand assets
+├── other-content/        # Additional content and assets
-└── documentation/        # Images and resources for documentation
+└── partner-content/      # Assets for partner integrations and co-marketing
 ```

 ## Usage Guidelines